 The Samsung Galaxy Fold 2 is expected to be the true successor of the Samsung Galaxy Fold.
-The first Fold was released last year to mixed reviews, although it remains one of Samsung’s most innovative phones to date.
+Released last year, the first Fold debuted to mixed reviews in spite of establishing itself as one of Samsung's most innovative designs in years.

 - All the latest Samsung Galaxy Note 20 news

-This would keep the original book-fold design, but hopefully would also have some major upgrades compared to the first generation.
+The Galaxy Z Fold 2, as the new phone might be called, would keep the original book-fold design, but hopefully would also have some major upgrades over the original phone.
 It’ll still likely be a very expensive phone, but hopefully this time Samsung can prove it’s worth the money with new features and a better build quality.

-Here's everything we know about the Samsung Galaxy Fold 2, including its possible price, release date and specs.
+Here's everything we know about the Samsung Galaxy Fold 2, including its new name, possible price, release date and specs.

 Samsung Galaxy Fold 2 release date